-But, one day, the farmer thought to himself, “Why should we take just one egg a day?
+But, one day, the farmer thought, “Why should we take just one egg a day?
 Why can’t we take them all at once and make a lot of money?”
 The farmer told his wife his idea, and she foolishly agreed.

 Then, the next day, as the goose laid its golden egg, the farmer was quick with a sharp knife.
-He killed the goose and cut its stomach open, in the hopes of finding all its golden eggs.
-But, as he opened the stomach, the only thing he found was guts and blood.
+He killed the goose and cut its stomach open, hoping to find all its golden eggs.
+But as he opened the stomach, he only found guts and blood.

 The farmer quickly realized his foolish mistake and proceeded to cry over his lost resource.
-As the days went on, the farmer and his wife became poorer and poorer.
-How jinxed and how foolish they were.
+As the days went on, the farmer and his wife became poorer and poorer because of their foolishness.

 8. The Farmer and the Well

-One day, a farmer was looking for a water source for his farm, when he bought a well from his neighbor.
-The neighbor, however, was cunning.
-The next day, as the farmer came to draw water from his well, the neighbor refused to let him take any water.
+A farmer needed a water source for his farm, so he bought a well from his neighbor.
+However, The neighbor was cunning.
+The next day, as the farmer came to draw water from his well, the neighbor refused to let him take any.

 When the farmer asked why, the neighbor replied, “I sold you the well, not the water,” and walked away.
 Distraught, the farmer went to the emperor to ask for justice.
 He explained what had happened.

-The emperor called on Birbal, one of his nine, and wisest, courtiers.
+The emperor called on Birbal, the wisest of his nine courtiers.
 Birbal proceeded to question the neighbor, “Why don’t you let the farmer take water from the well?
-You did sell the well to the farmer?”
+You sold the well to the farmer, did you not?”